-Laughton Community Primary School 2019-2020 'Inspiring Learning for Life'
+Laughton Community Primary School 2021-2022 'Inspiring Learning for Life'

 A Welcome from the Executive Head teacher Thank you for showing an interest in our school.
 I hope that this booklet helps inform you of what life is like in our school, but please do make a visit to come and see it in action before making your choice.
 Choosing a school for your child is a very important decision and you need to get a good feel for a place before making that choice.
 We are very proud of our school and strive to ensure that our children become confident individuals who experience success.
 Our Ofsted report (July 2018) states that 'the leadership team lead the school with an unwavering commitment to enable pupils to achieve high academic standards and to become confident, resilient individuals.'
 'Pupils love coming to school and say that teachers are kind and reassuring.'
 We are now working towards becoming an Outstanding School.
 Our main aim is for the children to become confident individuals who experience success and enjoy coming to school.
 At Laughton CP School we believe in the concept of lifelong learning and the idea that both adults and children learn new things every day.
 We maintain that learning should be a rewarding and enjoyable experience for everyone; it should be fun.
 We adopt a 'Growth Mindset' approach in all we do.
 The children are taught about how we learn and how important learning habits such as imagination, discipline, curiosity, resilience and working in collaboration with others are to their learning.
 We equip them with the skills, knowledge and understanding necessary to be able to make choices about the important things in their lives.
 I hope that you enjoy finding out more about us, please ask if there is any more information you need.
-You can also follow this link to our new website www.laughtonschool.co.uk Rachel West Executive Head teacher A Welcome from the Chair of Governors Laughton Community Primary School is a vibrant school, where staff, governors and parents are committed to providing the best education to our children that we can.
-By the "best" education, we mean an environment in which children:
+You can also follow this link to our new website www.laughtonschool.co.uk Rachel West Executive Head teacher A Welcome from the Chair of Governors Thank you for taking the time to find out more about Laughton Community Primary School.
+We are a small rural primary school with four mixed age classes.
+Our staff and children are very proud of our exciting curriculum that promotes hands on learning, encouraging curiosity and embracing challenge.
+We are proud to foster a 'Growth Mindset' within our school knowing we can all achieve success.

-- Love learning

-- Co-operate well with each other

-- Become well rounded people

-- Absorb the skills and knowledge necessary for successful lives

 As a governing body, we are responsible for monitoring the school's objectives and its progress.
-We have no hesitation in recommending our school to you for its enthusiastic and caring staff, and for the quality of its leadership under its experienced and dedicated Executive Headteacher, Rachel West.

-We hope that you are able to come to see our school in action, and that you will also want to join us.

-Denise Kong (Chair) On behalf of the Governing Body
+We have no hesitation in recommending our school to you for its enthusiastic and caring staff and for the quality of its leadership under its experienced and dedicated Executive Head teacher, Rachel West.
+We understand that choosing a school for your child is a big decision and we are happy to answer any questions you may have.
+We do hope you are able to come to see our school in action and that you will also want to join us.
+Debra Vice-Holt (Chair) On behalf of the Governing Board Introduction The information contained in this prospectus is intended to give you an insight into our school and how it is organised.

-Introduction

-The information contained in this prospectus is intended to give you an insight into our school and how it is organised.
 Naturally, all schools evolve and develop over the years but the school ethos remains the same.

-Our Shared Vision at Laughton CP School

-'Inspiring Learning for Life'

-We have spent a lot of time revisiting our school vision to ensure it stands for what we believe in and strive for.
+Our Shared Vision at Laughton CP School 'Inspiring Learning for Life' We have spent a lot of time revisiting our school vision to ensure it stands for what we believe in and strive for.
 Children learn best when: